momotsow/covid-metrics/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project you can give me a star 😊 just to prove my app that it is useful for everyone and the users can benefit from it 💯.
+Give a ⭐️ if you like this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>